Jo van Nelsen - Grammophonlesung for the 100th Birthday and Anniversary of Friedrich Hollaender's Death

 22 €

-In his new gramophone reading, Jo van Nelsen puts the spotlight on the remarkable life of Friedrich Hollaender - a true all-rounder who composed for theatre, cabaret and film, and almost always wrote his own lyrics too.
+In his Grammophonlesung, Jo van Nelsen explores the life of Friedrich Hollaender - composer for theatre, cabaret and film, who usually wrote his own lyrics as well.

-Hollaender ran a cabaret, authored several books (including the notable emigre novel "Menschliches Treibgut"), and counted many stars among his friends - above all Marlene Dietrich, for whom he wrote some of her greatest hits, both in Berlin and Hollywood.
-He was one of the few German emigres to build a real career in Hollywood as a film composer, earning an Oscar nomination along the way.
-Yet he never truly felt at home in America...
-In the mid-1950s he returned to Germany, where he experienced first-hand the cold reception awaiting those who came back from exile.
+Hollaender ran a cabaret, authored several books (including the emigration novel "Menschliches Treibgut") and was a close friend of stars such as Marlene Dietrich, for whom he wrote many of her greatest hits in both Berlin and Hollywood.
+One of the few German emigres to build a genuine career in Hollywood as a film composer, he even received an Oscar nomination.
+Yet he never truly felt at home in America; in the mid-1950s he returned to Germany and experienced first-hand the rejection that awaited remigrants.

-Marking the 50th anniversary of his death in 2026, Jo van Nelsen pays tribute to one of the most creative minds in German entertainment - with shellac records, photographs and generous readings from Hollaender's own books.
+Marking the 50th anniversary of Hollaender's death in 2026, Jo van Nelsen pays tribute to one of the most inventive figures in German entertainment - through shellac records, photographs and excerpts from his books.